Male Breast Reduction Phoenix

 The use of bath tubs, Jacuzzis, or anything that allows the body to submerge is not allowed, until clearance from the physician has been provided (usually three weeks after the surgery).
 Showering is allowed 24 hours after surgery.
 It is important to pat the operative areas dry and replace the dressings.

-If you have any questions regarding male breast reduction Scottsdale, male breast reduction surgery Phoenix or Gynecomastia please contact one of our licensed providers at North Valley Plastic Surgery (480)991-6877.
+If you have any questions regarding male breast reduction Scottsdale, male breast reduction surgery Phoenix or Gynecomastia please contact one of our licensed providers at Arizona Facial Plastics (480)991-6877.